flutter/website/src/content/cookbook/architecture/offline-first.md

 In this case, the server notifies the application when data has changed, instead of being the application asking for updates.

-For example, using [Firebase messaging][], you can push small payloads of data to the device, and as well, you can trigger synchronization tasks remotely using background messages.
+For example, you can use [Firebase messaging][], to push small payloads of data to the device, as well as trigger synchronization tasks remotely using background messages.

-Instead of having a synchronization task running in the background, the server will notify the application when the stored data needs to be updated via a push notification.
+Instead of having a synchronization task running in the background, the server notifies the application when the stored data needs to be updated with a push notification.

 You can combine both approaches together, having a background synchronization task and using background push messages,